john-science/python_for_scientists/classes/09_std_libs/lecture_09.5.md

 #### Zipping Files

-Finally, let's zip all the files in a directory.
+Let's zip all the files in a directory.
 This will use examples of `os` and `glob` that we saw above:

     >>> from glob import glob
     >>> import os